 Non-Exclusive Use - Although it is conceded that the claimant engaged in some use of the property, it is alleged that others (usually the property owner) also used the property in a manner consistent with that of the landowner.

-Insufficient Time - Even if various elements of adverse possession are met, it is alleged that the adverse possession did not last for the full statutory period, or that the adverse possession was interrupted by a period of non-use and was thus not continous for the statutory period.
+Insufficient Time - Even if various elements of adverse possession are met, it is alleged that the adverse possession did not last for the full statutory period, or that the adverse possession was interrupted by a period of non-use and was thus not continuous for the statutory period.